Why Australian Super, SMSFs, and ASX ETFs Create PFIC Risk

 Under Article 1(3), the U.S.–Australia tax treaty preserves the U.S. right to tax its citizens under domestic law.
 The treaty does not neutralize IRC §1297.

-For Australian PFICs, QEF under IRC §1295 is almost never available because funds generally do not provide PFIC Annual Information Statements.
+QEF is often unavailable for Australian retail funds unless the fund provides a valid PFIC Annual Information Statement.
 Marketable PFIC stock may qualify for MTM under IRC §1296.
 Without a valid election, the default regime is IRC §1291.

 | Australian action | PFIC trigger | Australia-specific example |